Exam complaints

 Deadline for complaints

-If a student wishes to complain about how the exam has progressed or the assessment itself, there is an opportunity to file an exam complaint.
+If a student wishes to complain about how the exam has progressed or the assessment itself, they can file an exam complaint.
 Exam complaints must be submitted within two weeks of the announcement of the grade on DTU Inside.
-For oral examinations, the deadline is two weeks after the examination is held.
+The deadline for oral examinations is two weeks after the examination is held.
 However, the days from 24 December to 1 January are not included in the calculation of the complaint deadline.

 Prior dialogue with the assessor

 It is recommended that the student discusses his/her exam answer/performance with the assessor before the student submits an exam complaint.
-The student must be aware that contact or attempts to contact the lecturer do not have a suspensive effect on the appeal deadline, i.e. that it does not extend the two-week time limit for appeal which must therefore continue to be complied with.
+The student must be aware that contact or attempts to contact the lecturer do not have a suspensive effect on the appeal deadline, i.e. it does not extend the two-week time limit for appeal, which must, therefore, continue to be complied with.
 In the complaint, the student can e.g. state that he/she will send a detailed complaint or withdraw the complaint after he/she has had the opportunity to talk with the assessor.

 A possible conversation with the assessor about an exam answer/performance cannot lead to a changed assessment unless an error in the assessment is discovered.